Topic Areas: Listening, Language, and Speech in Children Who Are Deaf and Hard of Hearing

 Content Area: General Interest

-This topic area spans across professions encompassing issues applicable to audiologists, speech language pathologists, and research scientists who work with children with hearing loss, their families, and professionals who serve them.
-Proposals appropriate for submission to this topic area include assessment and management of children who are deaf and hard of hearing, ages birth to 21.
+This topic area spans across professions encompassing issues applicable to audiologists, speech language pathologists, and research scientists who work with children who are Deaf or Hard of Hearing (DHH), their families, and professionals who serve them.
+Proposals appropriate for submission to this topic area include assessment and management of children who are DHH, ages birth to 21.
 Submissions should address communication assessments for auditory development, languageincluding spoken, signed, and written language, and speech.
 Additionally, proposals related to intervention services including technology (e.g., hearing assistive technology, educational audiologic management, speech and language therapy, literacy) align with this topic area.
-Interprofessional education, practice, and/or research that addresses collaborative care and outcomes specific to listening, language and speech in children who are deaf and hard of hearing should be included in this topic area.
+Interprofessional education, practice, and/or research that addresses collaborative care and outcomes specific to listening, language and speech in children who DHH should be included in this topic area.

 Research

-• Translational, applied, or implementation research related to intervention/(re)habilitation for individuals who are deaf and hard of hearing from birth to school transition
+• Translational, applied, or implementation research related to intervention/(re)habilitation for individuals who are DHH from birth to school transition, including studies that promote inclusion, diversity, equity, and accessibility

-• Evidence-based practice for children who are deaf and hard of hearing
+• Evidence-based practice for children who are DHH

 Professional Education

-• Early intervention services for infants/toddlers who are deaf and hard of hearing, including interprofessional models
+• Early intervention services for infants/toddlers who are DHH, including interprofessional models

-• Communication options for children with hearing loss
+• Communication options/opportunities for children who are DHH

-• Issues regarding service delivery models for children who are deaf and hard of hearing, including those delivered through telepractice
+• Matters regarding service delivery models for children who are DHH in educational settings, including telepractice

-• Impact of hearing loss on academic/educational performance
+• Impact of hearing differences on academic/educational performance

-• Education and training of parents/professionals working with children who are deaf/hard of hearing
+• Education and training of caregiversprofessionals working with children who are DHH

 Related Topics